 In the last number of years, the gig economy has grown to be a major part of the current business landscape.
 More businesses, big and small, are working with freelancers and contractors in place of full-time staff.
 Working with a team of freelancers allows business owners to remain flexible as they can adapt their staffing requirements as required.
 Working with freelancers can save you money, increase productivity, and generate more revenue.

 Working with a team of freelancers comes with its fair share of challenges and failing to manage these can be detrimental to your business.
 Having a team scattered across the world, working in different time zones, and using different payment methods can be difficult.
 It’s crucial that you have the right systems in place to ensure nothing slips through the cracks.
 Modern invoicing software can help you to automate many of these tasks to ensure your invoices are processed with ease.
 However, before you deal with processing invoices, first you need to make sure the invoice contains all of the correct information.
+Luckily there are many free invoicing templates geared towards freelancers available whether you are looking for a freelance graphic designer invoice template or something professional to hand over to your coaching clients, there are plenty of options available to get you started.

 Let’s take a look at what you need to include in an invoice when you’re working with freelancers.